jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     )

   the terminal outputs an :doc:`AssertionError`
-* I update the values to make the test pass
+* I change the values to make the test pass

   .. code-block:: python